guillaumepotier/validator.js/README.md

 # validator.js

-Powerful object and string validation in Javascript.
+Powerful objects and strings validation in javascript for Node and the browser

 ## Version